mrc-ide/deterministic-malaria-model/README.md

 # Imperial College Deterministic Malaria Model: Ivermectin integration is a work in progress and NOT complete.
-Please refer to the main branch
+Please refer to main
 This repository contains the R package version of the Imperial College malaria full transmission model.
 This is an age-stratified model, which incorporates the acquisition and loss of immunity experienced by human populations living in malaria-endemic settings.
 The parameterisation of the model is informed by data from a range of settings across sub-Saharan Africa.
 The model facilitates the introduction of public health interventions against malaria, such as insecticide-treated nets or indoor residual spraying.
 The seasonality of malaria transmission, driven by rainfall patterns, can also be specified in the model.
 Characterising malaria transmission observed in a particular setting can help inform decision-making on which interventions against malaria could be most impactful.

 ## The background to the model